 - The Klein Karoo Nasionale Kunstefees, a vibrant festival for the performing arts, is held annually in Oudtshoorn and presentations include drama, cabaret, and contemporary and classical music.

 - The Moretele Park Tribute Concert is an annual festival which is held at Moretele Park in Mamelodi, Pretoria.

 - The Cape Town Minstrel Festival sees the minstrels taking over the streets of Cape Town (Mother City) annually on 2 January for a parade that dates back to the mid-19th century.
-More than 13 000 minstrels in over 70 troupes parade throughout the city centre in their colourful garb.
+Minstrels in troupes parade throughout the city centre in their colourful garb.

 - The Mangaung African Cultural Festival in Bloemfontein is one of the biggest cultural tourism events in southern Africa.
 This 10-day festival in October showcases the cream of African and international talent.

 - The National Arts Festival, held annually in July in Grahamstown in the Eastern Cape, is one of the largest and most diverse arts gatherings in Africa.